JEP 505: Structured Concurrency (Fifth Preview)

 Summary

 Simplify concurrent programming by introducing an API for structured concurrency.
-Structured concurrency treats groups of related tasks running in different threads as a single unit of work, thereby streamlining error handling and cancellation, improving reliability, and enhancing observability.
+Structured concurrency treats groups of related tasks running in different threads as single units of work, thereby streamlining error handling and cancellation, improving reliability, and enhancing observability.
 This is a preview API.

 History